 Clinical Education Overview

-Central Connecticut State University’s clinical education places a traditional and strong emphasis on providing the athletic training student with sufficient opportunities to master the desired competencies and develop clinical proficiency through active participation in providing health care to patients.
+Central Connecticut State University’s clinical education places a traditional and strong emphasis on providing the athletic training student with sufficient opportunities to master competencies and develop clinical proficiency through active participation in providing health care to patients/clients.
 Formal instruction involves teaching of required subject matter in structured classroom, clinical, or laboratory environments.
-The clinical component of the Athletic Training Education Program (ATEP) consists of two distinct components: “clinical education” and “clinical field experience”.
-The student’s clinical education and clinical field experiences are initially shaped by their academic coursework that evolves in time to practical skill application with actual patients.
+The clinical aspect of the Athletic Training Professional Program (ATPP) consists of two distinct components: “clinical education” and “clinical experience”.
+The student’s clinical education and clinical experiences are initially shaped by their academic coursework that evolves in time to practical skill application with actual patients/clients.

-The clinical field experience plan reinforces the sequence of formal instruction of athletic training knowledge, skills, and clinical abilities, including clinical decision-making.
-Clinical field experiences permits the student to function in a variety of settings with patients engaged in a range of activities with conditions described in accordance to the role delineation study and standards of practice for the certified entry level athletic trainer.
-CCSU’s field experience provides students with authentic, real-time opportunities to practice and integrate athletic training knowledge, skills, and clinical abilities, including decision-making and professional behavior in order to develop proficiency as an athletic trainer through assignments with preceptor.
-CCSU’s clinical field experiences follows a logical progression that allows for increasing amounts of clinically supervised responsibility leading to autonomous practice upon graduation.
+The clinical experience plan reinforces the sequence of formal instruction of athletic training knowledge, skills, and clinical abilities, including clinical decision-making.
+Clinical experiences permit the student to function in a variety of settings with patients/clients engaged in a range of activities with conditions described in accordance with the role delineation study and standards of practice for the certified entry level athletic trainer.
+CCSU’s clinical experiences provide students with authentic, real-time opportunities to practice and integrate athletic training knowledge, skills, and clinical abilities, including decision-making and professional behavior in order to develop proficiency as an athletic trainer through assignments with preceptor.
+CCSU’s clinical experiences follow a logical progression that allows for increasing amounts of clinically supervised responsibility leading to autonomous practice upon graduation.